skypjack/entt/docs/md/entity.md

 resources).
 The _constness_ of a type also dictates its access mode (RO/RW).
 In turn, this affects the resulting graph, since it influences the possibility of launching tasks in parallel.<br/>
-As for the registry, if a function doesn't explicitly request it or requires a constant reference to it, it's considered a read-only access.
-Otherwise, it's considered as read-write access.
+As for the registry, if a function does not explicitly request it or requires a constant reference to it, it is considered a read-only access.
+Otherwise, it is considered as read-write access.
 All functions have the registry among their resources.

-When registering a function, users can also require resources that aren't in the list of parameters of the function itself.
+When registering a function, users can also require resources that are not in the list of parameters of the function itself.
 These are declared as template
 parameters: